About My Blog

 February 2017 Update

 Wow!
 I haven’t updated my “About” page in over two years.
 There have been some changes.
-You’ll see that Aware & Fair is now simply JoAnnChateau.com (soon to change to .blog).
+You’ll see that Aware & Fair is now simply JoAnnChateau.com.
 Since I am expanding the scope of my writing, a personal blog seems a better way to organize a more multi-faceted collection of work and interests.

 “Progressive” is part of my world view, however, so you’ll still find posts about progressive politics.
 Even my fiction and “Simple Pleasures” posts have a politically progressive angle.
 For instance, my favorite recipes are vegan (or at least vegetarian).
 Why?
 Because I’m thinking about animal welfare.
 If I blog about a film, it probably has a progressive social message.
 And my fictional character, Chester the Alpha Bichon, protects a pack of progressive creatives and activists–wouldn’t you know!